100 Fun Things to Do in Chicago

 entrance to Legoland| ©swimfinfan

 Unleash your ideas at the LEGOLAND Discovery Center in Chicago.
-There you will find millions of LEGO bricks and various masterpieces, for example, iconic city buildings in LEGO version.
+There you will find millions of LEGO bricks and various masterful constructions, such as iconic city buildings in LEGO form.

-In Kingdom Quest you can destroy skeletons and in the movie theater you can see your favorite LEGO characters.
-Without a doubt, this is a highly recommended activity for the whole family, as you surely love the LEGO world as much as your children do.
+At Kingdom Quest, you can destroy skeletons, and in the movie theater, you can see your favorite LEGO characters.
+Without a doubt, this is a highly recommended activity for the whole family, as you are sure to love the world of LEGO as much as your children do.

 46. Visit Frank Lloyd Wright's Home and Studio

 Learn about architecture at the home of the famous Frank Lloyd Wright.
-Inside you can observe the architectural works that Wright completed.
-Note that the Prairie style was created in this studio, and you will even see the first work of this incredible architectural style.
+Inside, you can see the architectural works that Wright created.
+Keep in mind that the Prairie style was created in this studio, and you will even see the first work of this incredible architectural style there.

 What are you waiting for?
 Book a guided tour of Lloyd Wright's Home and Studio, which includes a tour of the surrounding area.
 Architecture lovers and students can immerse themselves in the world of Frank Lloyd Wright with this guided tour.

-Are you a little scared of jumping out of an airplane?
-Don't worry, with this experience you can experience skydiving indoors, as there are several skydiving entertainment centers in Chicago.
-This is a safe air tunnel system with an expert guide, who will explain how to position your body when falling from an airplane (before releasing the parachute).
+Are you a little afraid of jumping out of a plane?
+Don't worry, with this experience you can feel what skydiving is like indoors, as there are several skydiving entertainment centers in Chicago.
+It is a safe wind tunnel system with an expert guide who will explain how to position your body when falling from a plane (before releasing the parachute).

-Keep in mind that this activity can also be done by your children, so everyone will enjoy it as a family.
-One of the companies that professionally perform this type of activity is iFLY, which is located in Lincoln Park.
-There are also other tourist agencies that can offer this activity; check the following link for more information.
+Keep in mind that your children can also participate in this activity, so the whole family can enjoy it together.
+One of the companies that offers this type of activity professionally is iFLY, located in Lincoln Park.
+There are also other tourist agencies that offer this activity; check the following link for more information.

 Book a skydiving simulation experience in Chicago